ECronin1973/Applied_Statistics_MyWork/README.md

 import numpy as np

 # The shapiro function comes under the statistical tests grouping in the scipy.stats module.
 # This tool is essential for testing the normality of a dataset.
-It's particularly useful in determining whether a sample comes from a normally distributed population.
+It is beneficial in determining whether a sample comes from a normally distributed population.
 # The shapiro function performs the Shapiro-Wilk test for normality.
 It returns a test statistic and a p-value, which you can use to decide whether to reject the null hypothesis that the data is normally distributed.
 # https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.shapiro.html
 from scipy.stats import shapiro

 # Plotting.
-This is a 2D plotting library that is a great tool for plotting graohs and visualisation of data.
+This is a 2D plotting library that is an excellent tool for plotting graphs and visualisation of data.
 # https://matplotlib.org/stable/contents.html
 import matplotlib.pyplot as plt

 # The norm function falls under the probability distributions grouping in the scipy.stats module.
 # This tool is essential for working with the normal (Gaussian) distribution.
-It's widely used in statistics for modeling and analyzing data that follows a normal distribution.
+It i widely used in statistics for modelling and analyzing data that follows a normal distribution.
 # The norm function provides a range of methods to work with the normal distribution, including calculating probabilities, generating random samples, and fitting data to a normal distribution.
 # https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.norm.html
 from scipy.stats import norm
 ```

-### 1.Generate a Sample
+### 1. Generate a Sample

 Use the `numpy.random.normal()` function to generate a sample of 100,000 values with a mean of 10.0 and a standard deviation of 3.0.